fermyon/developer/content/spin/cli-reference.md

 - [Stability Table](#stability-table)

 This page documents the Spin Command Line Interface (CLI).

+> Please note: When using the `spin --help` command you may see additional commands (followed by an asterisk symbol).
+These additional commands that are visible on your machine will show up depending on what plugins you have installed locally.

 For information on command stability, see the [CLI stability table](#cli-stability-table).